aridoza/foundational-java/oop-java-lesson/06.interfaces-lesson/README.md

 # Interfaces

 Students will be able to define an interface in Java and understand when to use one.
+Additionally students will be able to differentiate between abstract classes and interfaces and understand when to use one over the other.

 - Topics:
     - Defining and Implementing an Interface